marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 DESIGN OF APPLICATION
 =====================

-This is some kind of landing page for music-party/meeting (but mainly it is friendly service for music bands);
+This is some kind of landing page for music-party or meeting (but mainly it is a friendly service for music bands);

-Each music band/musician is already registered to be part of this party (by design);
+Each music band or musician is already registered to be part of this party (by design);

 Service <ins>**does not**</ins> provides ability to add more bands (this can be covered by the other steps);

-Service <ins>**does**</ins> provides its own access for each music-band/musician to be able to "invite listeners";
+Service <ins>**does**</ins> provides its own access for each music-band or musician to be able to 'invite listeners';

-For example, it could be a "friend" or someone else (some kind of special listeners);
+For example, it could be a 'friend' or someone else (some kind of special listeners);

-As a result there will be list (database with "name" and "phone-number") of listeners invited by music-bands;
+As a result there will be list (database with 'name' and 'phone-number') of listeners invited by music-bands;

-Service provides ability to see full list of these listeners*.
+The service provides an ability to see a full list of these listeners*.

     *but this should be available just for administrators (of party/service/website);

 - - - -

-And practically no any other features or design at work.
+And, practically, no any other features or design at work.
 So, there are not so many steps for critical attacks or total impact.

       but such design does not remove the points that:
-        ->>> "vulnerable" things and
+        ->>> 'vulnerable' things and
-        ->>> "vulnerable" design of things
+        ->>> 'vulnerable' design of things
       will add vulnerabilities or troubles to application. and this:
-        ->>> can be "exploited" or
+        ->>> can be 'exploited' or
         ->>> not (but with a potential ability to be used).

 <strong>This project will be with improve design and additional features later.
 But main meanings will be with same design.</strong>

-Next there are some of steps to play with application-project (to get a view of potential troubles or exploitation);
+Next, there are some steps to play with application-project (to get a view of potential troubles or exploitation);

 "How To Work" description is not always too clear; sorry for that.

 With Java-files (or html-templates) I also added comments about the places what can be fixed (or how can be fixed);

-Mostly covered some of "troubles" in design; But some of them are based on "meanings";
+Mostly covered some of 'troubles' in design; But some of them are based on 'meanings' only;
 - - - -
 HOW TO WORK
 ===========